 AKC registration is largely used by breeders as a marketing tool, as it allows them to jack up their prices.
 However, registration is fairly cheap — less than $100 for a single dog.
 This is due to the fact that the AKC is the only non-profit registry currently available.

 Continental Kennel Club

-The Continental Kennel Club (CKC) is much younger than the AKC, as it dates back to only the early 1990s.
+The Continental Kennel Club, or CKC (not to be confused with the Canadian Kennel Club), is much younger than the AKC, as it dates back to only the early 1990s.
 As a result, their registry isn’t as thorough, although it is much easier to get into.

 History of the CKC

 As you might expect given the fact it’s only been around since 1991, there isn’t a lot of history to the CKC.
 Even the reason for its founding is somewhat nebulous, as the organization claims it was started by “passionate dog breeders,” but it doesn’t explain why.

 Many critics have alleged that the CKC was designed to allow sketchy breeders and puppy mill operators to make their dogs seem more valuable.
 As we showed above, it’s difficult to get registered with the AKC, but if you can get a registration that seems just as good, that should allow breeders to jack up prices on ill-bred dogs.

 We can’t confirm or deny this, but we will say this: it is much easier to get registered with the CKC, and there have been many complaints made about the group to the Better Business Bureau.
 Does that make the CKC a scam?
 Not necessarily — but it certainly makes the AKC look good by comparison.

 Getting Registered with the CKC